Invalid Date NaN, NaN (Today) — last updated November 11, 2025 (1mo ago)

 4. Compare actuals to budget regularly.
 At minimum, run weekly reviews and react to variances quickly.

-(Internal link suggestion: link your standard bid template and estimate spreadsheet on your site so teams can access one version of truth.
-Example path: /resources/job-code-template)
+Link a standard bid template and an estimate spreadsheet on your site so teams can access one source of truth: /resources/job-code-template

 Capture accurate field data